 - Talk to your family and see the CAREERS ADVISER at school

 There is less coursework and more importance placed on the final exam.
 The new style GCSEs is graded from 1 to 9, where 9 is the best grade you can achieve.
 There is no direct match to the old GCSEs, but 4 will be a pass mark, and 5 considered a strong pass.

 When young people progress to college or school 6th form they will have to re-take their English and or maths if they have not achieved a grade 4 in these subjects.

-Secondary Academic Support: would you like to have somewhere to go after school to get your homework done in a quiet supportive environment? visit http://intouniversity.org/content/intouniversity-southampton-west to find out about the Redbridge Homework club.
+Would you like to have somewhere to go after school to get your homework done in a quiet supportive environment? visit http://intouniversity.org/content/intouniversity-southampton-west to find out about the Redbridge Homework club.

 Weston Homework Club